Blog contributors: Danyle Hepler, Corporate Health & Safety Manager; Karin Holland, Technical Expert

 After Hurricane Sandy hit the East Coast in 2012, a photo circulated of a New York City street with buildings in total darkness – except for one.
 The owners of the building, which housed a multinational firm, had anticipated an extreme event like Sandy and had taken precautions to protect the structure.
 Unlike the neighboring businesses, this company was able to recover quickly and resume business.

 Many of the street’s other businesses, unfortunately, suffered losses as part of the $33 billion in damage Sandy caused in New York state alone.
-According to the Federal Emergency Management Agency (FEMA), “following a disaster, 90% of smaller companies fail within a year unless they can resume operations within five days.”
+According to the U.S. Small Business Administration (SBA), 90 percent of businesses will fail within two years following a disaster.

 But your company doesn’t have to be one of the largest corporations in the world to be resilient.
 Being prepared with a business continuity plan (BCP), a detailed set of proactive measures to help a company prevent and recover from potential threats, is the right decision for any company – from a corner store to a global organization.
 Many leaders responsible for ensuring business continuity at their company have developed this type of plan to protect the company’s people, facilities, and equipment so it can rebound as quickly as possible after a natural or human-caused disaster strikes.